bigskysoftware/htmx/www/content/essays/codin-dirty.md

 Everything looks the same: a function signature definition, followed by an if statement or a for loop, maybe a function call or two, and a return.

-If you allow your important functions to be larger it is easier to pick them out from the sea of functions, they are obviously important: just look at them, they are big!
+If you allow your important "crux" functions to be larger it is easier to pick them out from the sea of functions, they are obviously important: just look at them, they are big!

 There are also fewer functions in general in all categories, since much of the code has been merged into larger functions.
 This makes it easier to keep the important, and maybe even the medium-important function names and signatures in your head.
+You also tend to have fewer LOC overall when you do this.

 I would much rather come into a module that looks "dirty" like this than one that is "clean": I will be able to understand it more quickly and will remember the important parts more easily.